simonAndre/consoleMenu/readme.md

 simple function based on one of the following prototypes. choosing one prototype or another is up to you depending on your implementation choices.
-For all of these prototypes, the return bool value is meant to signal a menu exit  :
+For all of these prototypes, the return bool value is meant to signal a break in the callback chain :
-+ if its **true** : the menu is exited just after the callback and the control flow is resumed right after the Menu::launchMenu() method (or the Menu::LoopCheckSerial() method).
++ if its **true** : signal a normal execution of the callback, if other callback follow in the chain, they will be executed afterward, if not the control is given back to display the menu again to let the user select another menu option.
-+ if its **false** : the menu is reloaded just after the callback to let the user select another menu option.
++ if its **false** : break the callback chain : no further execution of callbacks and get back to the menu display (if previous callback where declared, they have already completed).

 #### form 1